How Can You Fix a Noisy Garage Door?

 the squeal.
 Rollers are often sealed so there is no way to lubricate but in some cases, you may be able to see the bearings where the roller stem meets the wheel.
 If this is the case you use a lithium based spray lubricant on this area only to

 increase roller longevity.

 Do not lubricate the track, it will only collect dust and dirt making if more difficult for the rollers to roll.
-If you find a seized roller, call a professional to replace as the work often requires removal of track, removing tension from springs,
+If you find a seized roller, call a professional to replace as the work often requires removal of track, removing tension from springs and reconnecting cables.

 3. Check or Replace the Springs